Riciolus/Riciolus/README.md

-- 👋 Hi, I’m Riciolus
-- 👀 Riciolus is the better version of Ridiculous
+Riciolus is the better version of Ridiculous